 Smartwatch showdown: Apple Watch v Android Wear

 With the Apple Watch due in April, we're unlikely to see Apple officially open up iPhone notifications to Google's smartwatch OS.
 That doesn't mean Google isn't interested.
 Android Wear product manager Jeff Chang recently said: "We always want as many users as possible to enjoy our experience," Chang said.
-"So in terms of enabling more people to use Android Wear we're very interested in making happen."
+"So in terms of enabling more people to use Android Wear we're very interested in making [cross-platform support] happen."

 "It's not always completely up to us right?
 There are technical constraints and API constraints so we are trying really hard," he added.